Noise Levels in Dignowity Hill, San Antonio, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Dignowity Hill sounds about 46% louder than Eastern Dignowity Hill to the human ear, a 5.5 dBA gap.
+To the human ear, noise in southwestern Dignowity Hill sounds about 143% louder than in eastern Dignowity Hill, a 12.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Hwy 281 do you need to be?